barnyp/tpl_airbyte_dbt_dagster_postgres/README.md

     - `main.tf`: Contains the main configuration for creating Airbyte resources.
     - `variables.tf`: Holds various variables, including credentials.

    Adjust the configurations in these files to suit your project's needs.
-Specifically, provide credentials for your Postgres and BigQuery connections.
+Specifically, provide credentials for your Postgres connections.
 You can utilize the `variables.tf` file to manage these credentials.

 3. **Initialize Terraform**: